kahypar/mt-kahypar/README.md

 Note: When installing locally, the build will exit with an error due to missing permissions.
 However, the library is still built successfully and is available in the build folder.

-The library interface can be found in `include/libmtkahypar.h` where you can also find a detailed documentation of its functionality.
-We also provide several examples in the folder `lib/examples` that show how to use library.
+The library interface can be found in `include/libmtkahypar.h` with a detailed documentation of its functionality.
+We also provide several examples in the folder `lib/examples` that show how to use the library.

 Here is a short example how you can partition a hypergraph using our library interface: